 Industrial Commission of Arizona, Labor Department 800 W Washington St. Phoenix, AZ 85007

-Who can file an administrative minimum wage complaint and when must it be filed?
+Who can file an administrative complaint?

-Any person or organization may file a complaint with the Labor Department of the Industrial Commission of Arizona alleging a minimum wage violation.
-An administrative minimum wage complaint must be filed within one year date the alleged violation occurred or when the employee knew or should have known of the alleged violation.
+Any person or organization may file a complaint with the Labor Department of the Industrial Commission alleging a minimum wage or earned paid sick time violation.

+When must an administrative complaint be filed?